juju4/Azure-Sentinel/Playbooks/Incident-Status-Sync-To-WDATP/readme.md

 ![Picture8](./Graphics/8.gif)

-Note: attribute "provider Alert ID" was retreived and the MDATP connector was used in background to pass it to.
-Same result could be obtained when sending a query to MDATP with the specific alert id ed637431102114129586_160070831 in order to set it to "resovled".
+Note: attribute "provider Alert ID" was retrieved and the MDATP connector was used in background to pass it to.
+Same result could be obtained when sending a query to MDATP with the specific alert id ed637431102114129586_160070831 in order to set it to "resolved".

 **Step#5:** testing the playbook in action: